Role of hydrogen bonding in charge-ordered organic conductor $\alpha$-(BEDT-TTF)$_2$I$_3$ probed by $^{127}$I nuclear quadrupole resonance: Results and discussion

 When we consider the difference in the relaxation mechanisms of $^{13}$C and $^{127}$I (i.e., magnetic fluctuation of the local spin density for the former and EFG fluctuation for the latter), we can point out another possibility, other than an emergent spin chain that undergoes a spin-singlet state.
-In charge-density-wave (CDW) systems, it is argued that coherence peak-like properties just below the transition temperature can emerge, originating from singularity of the density of states across the CDW gap \cite{Gruner1988, Matus1999, Maniv1982}.
+In charge-density-wave (CDW) systems, it is argued that coherence peaklike properties just below the transition temperature can emerge, originating from singularity of the density of states across the CDW gap \cite{Gruner1988, Matus1999, Maniv1982}.
 The electron density is also expected to follow an activated $T$ dependence; then, we cannot discriminate between the energy gaps in the CDW and spin-singlet Mott systems.
-The first-principles calculations also show a similar singularity for the gap opening due to Coulomb repulsion~\cite{Tsumuraya2015, Tsumuraya2021}.
+The first-principles calculations also show a similar singularity for the gap opening due to Coulomb repulsion~\cite{Tsumuraya2020,Tsumuraya2021}.
 Detailed theoretical analyses considering the gap structures and the relationships between the magnitudes of the gap and leading electronic/magnetic interactions are necessary to determine the origins of the gap.

 In summary, we obtained $^{127}$I-NQR spectra and $1/T_1$ for \aI\ that undergoes a CO transition at ambient pressure.
 The first-principles calculations accurately reproduced the NQR frequency of each spectral line, which enabled us to examine the microscopic interactions.
-Significant splitting of the spectral line of the D site indicates that the H-I$^{-1/2}$ bond is a secondary source for the CO.
-Furthermore, $1/T_1$ is predominantly determined by a two-phonon process characterized by local vibration of I$_3$ anions.
-The charge order phase transition is first-order, without critical slowing down of the electronic charges.
+The spectral line at the D site splits significantly, while that at the E site is negligibly small.
+These results are qualitatively reproduced by EFG calculations based on a point-charge model that incorporates contributions from both ET and I$_3$ layers, suggesting the importance of the anion-cation interaction.
+Furthermore, $1/T_1$ is predominantly determined by a two-phonon process characterized by the local vibration of I$_3$ anions.
+The charge order phase transition is first-order, without a critical slowing down of the electronic charges.
 Just below the $T_\mathrm{CO}$, $1/T_1$ shows an additional relaxation similar to the reported $^{13}$C NMR.